Brian-Pho/Textbook-Notes/about.md

 - [Neuroscience]({{ site.baseurl }}{% post_url 2018-07-02-neuroscience %})
 - [Cognitive Science]({{ site.baseurl }}{% post_url 2018-07-02-cognitive-science %})

-In general, my main goal is the creation of AI for which I've posted my reasons above.
+In general, my main goal is the creation of AI.
 I'm studying neuroscience because I think of it the "hardware" of the brain while cognitive science as the "software" of the mind.
 And in order to understand the brain, mind, and intelligence, I believe this entire systems approach is necessary.
 However, the tradeoff is the massive amount of time and effort needed to become PhD/expert level in each field which is why I'm starting early (I'm currently 20 years old as of writing this in 2018).

 My plan is to first read through the foundational textbooks in each field to understand the basics of each subject, and then to branch off into papers where the frontier of knowledge is at.
 Along the way, I plan on studying non-related subjects like critical thinking, writing, and learning to help improve me as a learner, researcher, and person.

 ### How do I get in contact with you?

-You can talk to me via my main website.
-There's a contact page as well as links to my email and social media.
+You can contact me via my main website which also has links to my email and social media.

 ---